1. Support and advice for pupils

 1.25) The BSB’s Authorisations Team will usually support pupils who want (as a last resort) or need (due to AETO closure) to move to another AETO to complete their pupillage, by agreeing a waiver (for the AETO taking on the pupil) from the requirement to advertise the pupillage.

-1.26) Pupil and AETO should report the change in circumstances to Pupillage Records.
+1.26) The Pupil and AETO should report the change in circumstances to the BSB's Authorisations Team.

 Working hours, holidays, and sick leave